erictt/computer-science-learning/laff-linear-algebra/week-10.md

             * <img src="media/15236287969346.jpg" width=260 />
     * A basis for the row space, \\(\mathcal{R}(A) = \mathcal{C}(A^T)\\).
         * The row space is the subspace of all vectors that can be created by taking linear combinations of the rows of a matrix.
-        * List the rows that have pivots in the row echelon form as column vectors:
+        * List the rows that have pivots in **the row echelon form** as column vectors:
             * <img src="media/15236291496349.jpg" width=240 />
+            * Notice these are the first and second row of A.
     * The dimension of the row and column space.
         * = number of pivots
         * = 2